Pahang Malaysia Travel Guide

 Widely can be found at local eateries.

-Found at most local restaurants.
+Found at nearly all local restaurants.

 A traditional Malay fish cracker snack, popular on the east coast.
 Made from fish and sago flour, usually fried until crispy outside and chewy inside.